IIIF/api/source/api/cookbook/newspapers/index.md

 *Use case:* I would like to display the articles contained in a newspaper page including any OCR text associated with that article.

 *Recommendation:* Articles should be modeled by adding a Range to the issue Manifest.
-The `items` list  of the range should include all SpecificResources representing areas of the Canvas that are part of this article.
-The `supplementing` property is used to link to the Annotation Collection for the article's OCR annotations.
+The `items` list of the [Range][prezi30-range] should include all Specific Resources (described in the [Web Annotation Model][org-w3c-webanno]) representing areas of the [Canvas][prezi30-canvas] that are part of the article.
+The [`supplementary`][prezi30-supplementary] property is used to link to the Annotation Collection for the article's OCR annotations.

 ``` json-doc
 {